Junkers L5: Design and development

 The Junkers L5 was a development of Junkers' first water-cooled engine, the L2, but at four times the swept volume was a much more powerful engine.
 It was a water-cooled upright inline 6-cylinder unit, four-stroke and petrol-fuelled, with a capacity of nearly 23 litres.
-It adopted some of the L2 features, having twin exhaust and inlet valves in each cylinderdriven by an overhead camshaft, twin spark plugs and twin magnetos.
+It adopted some of the L2 features, having twin exhaust and inlet valves in each cylinder driven by an overhead camshaft, twin spark plugs and twin magnetos.
 The splash component of the L2's lubrication was abandoned in favour of a completely forced recirculating system.
 The twin carburettors of the L2 were replaced with a single float chamber, dual-venturi model.
 Like the L2, the L5 was a direct drive engine.

 The compression ratio of the standard version was 5.5:1, but variants had other ratios to cope with fuels with octane ratings between 76 and 95.
 The G series introduced carburettor heating together with an hydraulically damped mounting system.
 There were also choices of starting system, from inertial or compressed air systems to the traditional hand swinging.